 Before you begin your journey, it is a good idea to check your car and make sure everything is functioning.
 Check the tread in your tyres, and add extra pressure if required.
 The older the tyres the more likely they will be to struggle on icy roads.
 Ensure your car is fitted with a spare tyre, and thoroughly clear any snow and ice off your car before driving.
 Make sure you have plenty of fuel in case any hazards on the road cause delays.

-If you are driving through snow, it is advisable that you take snow chains.
-In alpine regions of Australia, drivers are required to have them in their vehicle.
+In alpine regions of Australia, drivers are required to have snow chains in their vehicle.
 These chains help your tyres' grip in challenging conditions.
 Be sure you are familiar with how to fit the snow chains before you leave, and if possible use fitting bays when installing them to your car.
-You only need to fit chains to the two driving wheels of the vehicle (unless driving a four wheel drive).
+You only need to fit chains to the two driving wheels of the vehicle (unless driving a four-wheel drive).
 Do not drive faster than 40 kilometres per hour with snow chains.

 While driving in colder weather the car windscreen is more likely to fog over, creating poor visibility for the driver.
 To avoid this, turn on the air-conditioning to lower the temperature, which should quickly resolve the problem.